mitchvm/tabnav/README.md

 </tbody>
 </table>

+There are also "Add cursor to cell {direction}" commands without default key bindings.
+For each active cursor, they add a cursor to the cell in the desired direction.

 Beyond the 16 core navigation commands, these additional movement and selection commands are provided.
 Unlike the core commands, all of these commands are idempotent - that is, they generate the same Sublime Text selections/cursors regardless of how many times they are invoked, or if the current selections/cursors are already aligned with table cells.
 This might prove useful, for example, if recording a macro.

 | Name                                             |                                  Windows/Linux Key binding |                                 macOS Key binding |